 You might be wondering, “Why are you talking about attachment to parents/caregivers when Happy Brain Science focuses on the science of happiness at work?”
 Let me explain.
 Science is clear that a huge factor in our happiness–and therefore success–is the quality of our relationships with others.
 The quality of our relationships at work may be heavily impacted by the quality of our first and most important relationships: those with our parents/caregivers.

 How we attached to our parents/caregivers impacts how we connect now

-Attachment theory describes how the type and quality of our attachment to our parents/caregivers shapes our brain, mind, and relationships with others in the future.
+Attachment theory, a theory first described by psychoanalyst John Bowlby (and discussed in this PositivePsychology article), describes how the type and quality of our attachment to our parents/caregivers shapes our brain, mind, and relationships with others in the future.
 Siegel summarizes the four primary kinds of attachment in young children:

 - Secure attachment: Our parents/caregivers respond to our needs appropriately.
 We know we can count on them.
 We feel secure and happy, eager to explore our surroundings.

 - Avoidant attachment: We can’t trust our parents/caregivers to fulfill our needs, so we act indifferent to their presence.
 We don’t explore our surroundings.
 We are emotionally distant.